Andras888/streamzap/README.md

 	Repeat delay = 500 ms, repeat period = 125 ms
 ```

-Execute `ir-keytable --read --device=/dev/input/PATH` where PATH is what the previous command outputted (event3 in the example above).
+Execute `sudo ir-keytable --read --device=/dev/input/PATH` where PATH is what the previous command outputted (event3 in the example above).

 #### Show Availble Button Names
 See Button_Names file in the repo.